We are approaching the end of October: Breast Cancer Awareness Month.

 Research is now connecting the dots between the digestive tract, inflammation throughout the body, and cancer and has identified leaky gut as the issue.

-The best way to decrease the constant stream of inflammation is to heal leaky gut – a microscopic condition that allows food, toxins, and bacteria to trigger an immune response that circulates through your body.
+The best way to decrease the constant stream of inflammation is to heal a leaky gut – a microscopic condition that allows food, toxins, and bacteria to trigger an immune response that circulates through your body.

 One of the major causes of leaky gut is gluten (and the pesticides that are associated with gluten).
-One of the best things you can do to turn around your health and prevent cancer too is avoid gluten, which is found in bread, pasta, pastries, soups, and sauces.
+One of the best things you can do to turn around your health and prevent cancer too is avoiding gluten, which is found in bread, pasta, pastries, soups, and sauces.

 Lowering your cancer risk is essential, and these tips can help you.
 It may seem overwhelming to try to take them all on at once, so I encourage you to start with a small, achievable goal and work your way toward integrating these tips into your daily life.
-The important part is to implement change in a way that works for you so that the positive changes don’t become a stress themselves!
+The important part is to implement change in a way that works for you so that the positive changes don’t become stress themselves!

 Dr. Donielle (Doni) Wilson, a nationally celebrated naturopathic doctor, teaches women, men, and children how to make life-changing differences to improve their health using natural approaches.
 In her new book, “The Stress Remedy,” she discusses how and why we experience stress and its impact on health and wellbeing, in addition to providing expert guidance on how to reduce stress and reclaim optimal health.